-Our Senior Research Fellow, Dr Raisa Sherif, investigates in a field study in India the effects of environmentally friendly behaviour which leads to some remarkable finds.
+Our Senior Research Fellow, Dr Raisa Sherif, investigates in a field study in India the effects of environmentally friendly behaviour and depicts that the positive effects of targeted sustainable interventions are still underestimated.

 Ocean Pollution, heat, heavy rain and floods: The negative impacts of climate change and environmental degradation are visible and tangible worldwide.
 Many governments are now not only committed to reducing CO₂ emissions, but are also using targeted measures to stop the pollution that is threatening our ecosystems.
 One way is to promote environmentally friendly behaviour through new policies and regulations.
 For example, the European Union is banning certain single-use plastics to reduce waste and protect the environment.